Publication Ethics and Publication Malpractice Statement

 All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.
 Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.
 If the editor or the publisher learns from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper or provide evidence to the editor of the correctness of the original paper.

 Duties of editors

-The editor is responsible for deciding which of the chapters submitted to the editor should be published.
+The editor is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editor may be guided by the policies of the series editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor may confer with other editors or reviewers, or society officers in making this decision.